maxtoroq/DbExtensions/docs/api/DbExtensions/SqlSet/All.md

 #### Return Value
 [Boolean][3]
-true if every element of the set passes the test in the specified *predicate*, or if the set is empty; otherwise, false.
+`true` if every element of the set passes the test in the specified *predicate*, or if the set is empty; otherwise, `false`.

 See Also
 --------